torvalds/linux/Documentation/driver-api/cxl/platform/acpi.rst

 to describe the generic port, but not information about the rest of the path to the endpoint.

-Linux uses these tables to configure kernel resources for statically configured (by BIOS/EFI) CXL devices, such as:
+GNU/Linux uses these tables to configure kernel resources for statically configured (by BIOS/EFI) CXL devices, such as:

 - NUMA nodes